-- Actor Christina Applegate said she missed early symptoms of multiple sclerosis (MS) such as balance a few years ago.
+- Actor Christina Applegate said she missed early symptoms of multiple sclerosis (MS) such as difficulty with balance a few years ago.

 - Experts say it can be difficult to diagnose MS from early symptoms because things such as fatigue and anxiety can be caused by other factors.

 - Early diagnosis can be important for treating MS since some interventions could help ease symptoms when introduced sooner.

 Christina Applegate says she missed the early signs of multiple sclerosis (MS) and now wishes she had noticed them before she was diagnosed with the disease.

 The 51-year-old actor known for her roles in “Anchorman” and “The Sweetest Thing” was diagnosed with MS in 2021.

 In a “Good Morning America” interview in May 2023, Applegate opened up about her battle with MS and said, “It’s never a good day.”

 She said that even simple activities like getting in the shower can be “frightening.”

 “You can fall, you can slip, your legs can buckle,” she said.
 “There are just certain things that people take for granted in their lives that I took for granted.
 Going down the stairs, carrying things — you can’t do that anymore,” she told GMA.

 In 2022, Applegate told The New York Times that she first noticed changes in her body a few years ago while shooting the first season of her Netflix show “Dead To Me.”